NebulousLabs/Sia/doc/Guide to Contributing to Sia.md

 # Add your fork as a remote.
 Name it whatever is convenient,
 # e.g your GitHub username
 $ git remote add <remote name> https://github.com/<username>/Sia.git
+# Or if you use an SSH key, create the remote with the following
+$ git remote add <remote name> git@github.com:<username>/Sia.git
 ```

 <a name="write"/>